Visyond/website-hugo/site/content/services/our-services.md

             faqSectionSubTitle: Building new models
           - answersList:
               - answer: >-
-                  We will maximize the usefulness of your models and help you answer numeric and strategic questions.
+                  We will maximize the usefulness of your models, and help you answer key numeric and strategic questions.
+To do this, we can restructure and/or design new output sheets in your model for specific use cases, such as feasibility analyses, business model selection, business restructuring, etc.
               - answer: >-
-                  We will audit the spreadsheet and identify the root causes of errors or find unused cells cluttering the spreadsheet, and recommend architectural changes based on the model's goal and audience.
+                  We can also audit the spreadsheet and identify the root causes of errors, find unused cells cluttering the model, and suggest enhancements to improve the model’s overall user-friendliness.
             faqSectionSubTitle: Fine-tuning existing models
           - answersList:
               - answer: >-
-                  We can help you improve your organization’s performance, operational efficiency for existing assets, and fundraising (debt and equity financing).
+                  We can help you improve your organization’s performance by finding alternative revenue sources, working on operational efficiency, or determining optimal financing structures (debt and equity).
               - answer: >-
-                  We can develop a market-entry and expansion strategy, a plan for turnaround and restructuring for distressed assets, feasibility analysis for new investments.
+                  Our core service areas also include market entry and expansion strategies, turnaround and restructuring plans for distressed assets, and feasibility analyses for new investments.
             faqSectionSubTitle: Management consulting
           - answersList:
               - answer: >-